 The national patent offices, later on, are not bound by the findings of the International Preliminary Examination procedure, so there is no guarantee that a favourable International Preliminary Examination Report (IPER) will be mirrored, or accepted, by the examiners of the national patent offices later on.
 However, in many cases, such as before the European Patent Office, the international examination procedure is very persuasive, so this can help to speed-up the procedure later on and/or to reduce costs.

 Ultimately, you will need to decide (based on the outcome of the search) if you want to incur the cost of examination in the hope that it will reduce costs later on, or whether you’d prefer to defer costs at that stage.

-The “international phase” effectively ends with the issuance of the International Preliminary Examination Report (IPER) – if Examination has been requested; the International Preliminary Report on Patentability (IPRP) – if Examination was not requested.
+The “international phase” effectively ends with the issuance of the International Preliminary Examination Report (IPER) – if International Preliminary Examination was requested; the International Preliminary Report on Patentability (IPRP) – if International Preliminary Examination was not requested.

 The IPER/IPRP usually forms the “start point” for any search/examination procedure carried out by national patent offices in the “national phase” (in individual countries, such as the UK, US, Japan etc.) or the “regional phase” (for groups of countries, such as a European Patent Application) of the PCT.

 At this stage, it is usually a good idea to review the IPRP/IPER to see if the Examiner considers any subject matter to be patentable.
 If not, the IPRP is just a preliminary opinion, and the merits of the application will be considered again during the national/regional phase.
 The issuance of the IPRP essentially closes the procedure between the applicant and the World Intellectual Property Office (WIPO).